Riverscapes/gcd/docs/Help/Inputs/dem-surveys.md

 ![DEMSurvey_InUse]({{ site.baseurl }}/assets/images/CommandRefs/00_ProjectExplorer/inputs/dem-surveys/sort-dems.png)

-The alaphabetical sorting is based on the name that is provided by the user.
+The alphabetical sorting is based on the name that is provided by the user.
 The chronological sorting relies on the user having set survey dates for each DEM Survey (see above).